Play Time: An Introduction

 - The ostensible purpose of buying a game is to play it, so why do some pay others (in effect) to play for them?
 How does the real-world trade in game goods affect play?

 This project attempts to answer these questions.
 It consists of three parts:

-Three characteristics will define this class of games:
+Three characteristics distinguish this class of games:

-While players toil to create game goods, developers can instantiate them in arbitrary quantities at trivial cost.
-It should therefore be unsurprising that some game companies have chosen to enter the asymmetric market themselves, creating game assets for direct sale to players.
-As will be seen, this practice has much in common with a government’s ability to print fiat currency; for this reason, it will be called fiat sale.
+While players must toil to create game goods, developers can instantiate them in arbitrary quantities at essentially no cost.
+Unsurprisingly, some game companies have chosen to enter the asymmetric market themselves, creating game assets for direct sale to players.
+This is a form of asymmetric trade, since it changes balances of game and non-game wealth.
+As will be seen, it has much in common with a government’s ability to print fiat currency, so it will be called fiat sale.